 Study highlights:

-— Jennifer Wolff, PhD, Johns Hopkins Bloomberg School of Public Health
+—Jennifer Wolff, PhD, Johns Hopkins Bloomberg School of Public Health

-Research indicates that such practice is overwhelmingly endorsed as beneficial by patients and those who care for them.
+Research indicates that sharing notes is overwhelmingly endorsed as beneficial by patients and those who care for them.
 Moreover, the benefits of open notes may be as powerful for care partners as for patients themselves, offering an invaluable tool for improving transparency, communication, and continuity of care.
-By generating more productive discussions and greater agreement about care plans, open notes can also create stronger patient-care partner therapeutic alliances.

-Inviting patients and care partners to read doctors’ notes: OpenNotes and shared access to electronic medical records Journal of the American Medical Informatics Association (2016)
+Inviting patients and care partners to read doctors’ notes: OpenNotes and shared access to electronic medical records | J Am Med Inform Assoc (2017)

 NEW WEBINAR